rmosolgo/graphql-ruby/guides/pagination/custom_connections.md

   # Add the connection plugin
   use GraphQL::Pagination::Connections
   # Hook up a custom wrapper
-  connections.add(MyApp::SearchResults, Connections::SearchResultsConnection)
+  connections.add(SearchEngine::Result, Connections::SearchResultsConnection)
 end
 ```

-Now, any time a field returns an instance of `MyApp::SearchResults`, it will be wrapped with `Connections::SearchResultsConnection`
+Now, any time a field returns an instance of `SearchEngine::Result`, it will be wrapped with `Connections::SearchResultsConnection`

 Alternatively, you can apply a connection wrapper on a case-by-case basis by applying it during the resolver (method or {{ "GraphQL::Schema::Resolver" | api_doc }}):